+Information requests.
 Usually the Authority sends one or more additional information requests to the parties (even in most Phase 1 cases).
 In more complex cases competitors, trade associations and regulators are also questioned.
-Under the Competition Act the Authority may request from all public and private entities the information it considers necessary to decide (the only exception being legally privileged information), holding the same rights and powers (and being subjected to the same duties) as when investigating anticompetitive practices (e.g., cartels).
+Under the Competition Act the Authority may request from all public and private entities the information it considers necessary to decide (the only exception being legally privileged information).